 Optimising cloud-based technologies and enabling a seamless blend between remote and office work will be the key to hybrid working success.
-To achieve this, any effective hybrid working formula needs to consider 3 key areas: connectivity, cyber security, and inclusivity.
+To achieve this, any effective hybrid working formula needs to consider 3 key areas: connectivity, cyber security, and digital inclusion.

 With hybrid working emerging as the standard model for many of us, businesses need to ensure that connecting from any location is as smooth as possible, and exchanges with colleagues, whether in an office or working from home are seamless.